Bashoan Historic Site Observation Garden

 GOOGLE MAP

-Let's go to a place related to Matsuo Basho!
+Let's go to places associated with Matsuo Basho!

 Basho Inari Shrine

-Basho Inari Shrine is located right next to Mannenbashi Bridge.
-After the tsunami hit this area in 1919, a stone frog that was said to have been a favorite of Basho was discovered.
-This discovery led to the creation of Basho Inari Shrine.
-It is said that the famous haiku ``An old pond and the sound of water as a frog jumps'' was written around here.
+Basho Inari Shrine is located close to Mannen Bridge.
+After a tsunami hit this area in 1917, a stone frog that Basho is said to have once loved was discovered.
+This discovery led to the founding of Basho Inari Shrine.
+It is said that the famous haiku "An old pond, a frog jumps in, the sound of water" was written around here

 INFORMATION